Pega Robotic Automation Credential Store

 How often does the user have to input their credentials?

 The Credential Store component can persist credentials indefinitely.
 However, developers can choose to enforce password management functions within their automations, including periodically prompting for the re-entry or clearing of stored passwords.
 For instance, a developer can create an automation that initially prompts users for credentials the first time they log on.
 For subsequent logons, the automation automatically logs in the user until it detects that a login failed.
 Once a login has failed, the automation prompts the user to re-enter their credentials.

 Does the software log who accessed credentials or who accessed the tool?

-The client can enable local logging of the Pega Robot Runtime environment that provides general log details.
-Optionally, you can use Events to log extended or custom events.
-These events can be written to a central repository and can contain only the specific items you want to see.
+The client can enable local logging of the Pega Robot Runtime environment, which provides general log details.
+Optionally, you can use events to log extended or custom events.
+These events can be written to a central repository and can contain only the specific items that you want to see.

 Is this software commonly deployed by other clients?

 Yes.
 We have deployed this capability to several other clients.
 Implementation of the credential store varies from account to account depending on project requirements, internal security policies, and the infrastructure already in place.